Finding Freedom in the Kitchen

 This one… this is special.

 I read it while living in Wisconsin, and it felt like finding a kindred spirit.
 A real friend.
-Beth had moved from a coastal city to the cold upper Midwest—a lot like me—and discovered that living with the seasons made more sense than living by cold supermarket shelves.
+Beth had moved from a coastal city to the cold upper Midwest (a lot like me) and discovered that living with the seasons made the most sense.

 Through her eyes, I saw what it meant to eat locally on purpose.
-Not as a trend.
-Not as a guilt trip.
+Not as a trend or out of some sense of guilt.
 But as a way of being, a way of honoring the land and the people who steward it.

-She tells stories of heritage foods, farmers and history.
-She shares the quiet yet infectious joy of a farmers market filled with people who grow what they love and want you to love it too.
+She tells stories of heritage foods, farmers and their history.
+She shares the quiet yet infectious joy of a local market filled with people who grow what they love and want you to love it too.

-This book reminded me how far the American food system has drifted.
-And it reminded me why asking questions—curious, kind, persistent questions—matter.
+This book illuminated how far the American food system has drifted.
+And it reminded me why asking curious, kind and persistent questions matters.
 Because food is never just food.

 Food is a huge part of our story.